Is reading something you can teach players? That’s the basis of a question asked by a fellow coach.

 A great example of this is doubles (2 v 2) and other related small-sided games.
 You can also do it in a larger context by expanding players’ area of responsibility.
 For example, you can play a 5 v 5 game where it’s 3 front row and 2 back row players.
 That type of situations requires defenders to cover more area, encouraging them to get better at reading.

 You can also flip that around for the block and play 2-up/3-back.
-Now it’s the blocker who need to cover more area.
+Now it’s the blocker who needs to cover more area.

 In the Spring of 2017 one of our main priorities for the Midwestern State team was to upgrade our defensive capability, especially in the area of reading.
 We did a lot of sand doubles, small-sided games, and the type of 5 v 5 I mentioned above.
 As noted in the last section, though, it’s not just about putting them in situations that encourage reading.
 You also need to consistently get the players good feedback.